 The oldest of the Hindu scriptures is the Rig Veda, presumed to date back to eternity by Hindu puritans and to BC 3000-1500 by conservative historians.
 This Veda, the first of four, is actually a series of poetic incantations by the ancient nomadic tribe of Aryans.
-(Believed nomadic because there is no mention of a grand temple or a house, only of cattle and food and fire places for worship – just as the Jews of Old Testament can only think of portable tents with golden pillars for their tabernacles.
+Believed nomadic because there is no mention of a grand temple or a house, only of cattle and food and fire places for worship – just as the Jews of Old Testament can only think of portable tents with golden pillars for their tabernacles.
 Most of those incantations, as if they are the forerunners of psalms, are aimed at getting material help from elemental gods in securing booties like cattle from battles with the tribes of indigenous enemies called Dasyus – so much like the prayers that must have echoed in the makeshift churches in the Americas when white men were determined to eliminate native Indians and to steal their land and cattle

 There is much philosophy in the Vedas (Rig Veda in particular), advice against gambling and womanizing, solace for wives who lost their husbands in battle and Confucius-like words of advice intermingled with solicitation to Gods we mentioned.
 Interestingly, there is also a couple of verses where a woman chants for the elimination of her mean co-wife.
-One thing that is common to the nature of all these semi-personal Gods to whom sacrifices are offered is that they all rejoice in Soma, the pressed (apparently not brewed or distilled) juice of some hallucinogenic plant.
+One thing that is common to the nature of all these semi-personal (but not anthropomorphic) gods to whom sacrifices are offered is that they all rejoice in Soma, the pressed (not brewed or distilled) juice of some hallucinogenic plant.
 Indra, naturally, is the champion in imbibing Soma, and he alone gets totally inebriated with it.
 Others just enjoy it much like another of the many sacrificial offerings.
 Interestingly, there are verses that offer sacrifices to Soma as if it were also a God.

 One version of creation in the Rig Veda goes thus: